WordPress/gutenberg/docs/getting-started/fundamentals-block-development/the-block-wrapper.md

 When saving the markup in the DB, it’s important to add the block props returned by `useBlockProps.save()` to the wrapper element of your block. `useBlockProps.save()` ensures that the block class name is rendered properly in addition to any HTML attribute injected by the block supports API.

-For example, for the following piece of code of a block's registration in the client, defining the markup desired for the DB (and returned to the front end by default):
+For example, for the following piece of code of a block's registration in the client that defines the markup desired for the DB (and returned to the front end by default)...

 ```js
 const Save = () => <p { ...useBlockProps.save() }>Hello World - Frontend</p>;